 Please allow 4 to 5 business days for your inspection after which a status on your application will be available.

-If you agree to burn under these conditions, you may download an application beginning in September for a burning permit.
+If you agree to burn under these conditions, you may download an application beginning September 18th for a burning permit.
 To complete the application, fill it out, print it and mail it to:

 CHCAPCB - Burning Permits